 Basically you want to be doing what you can to keep blood flowing in and around your body.
 Other beneficial tactics are to avoid standing or sitting for long periods of time, daily movement for at least 40 minutes and, keep from crossing your legs when in a rested position.
 At the end of the day, lie with you legs at a 90 degree angle up the wall, and enjoy the relaxed feeling for at least 15 minutes.

 Alana Bonnemann (BHSc.
-Naturopathy) is a qualified nutritionist and herbalist, the health editor for Amazingy.com Magazine and a lady of adventure.
+Naturopathy) is a qualified nutritionist, herbalist and health editor for Amazingy Magazine.
 Alana has a special interest in improving skin health, through using food as medicine.
-Her presence as a health advocate has encouraged many to make positive changes to feeling good and confident.
+Her presence as a health advocate has encouraged many to make positive changes to feeling confident in their own skin.

 Your email address will not be published.